Ahm3dGI1/patwfms-web-scraper/README.md

 1. Open your browser and go to http://localhost:5173.

-2. Use the search bar to enter a product name and select a country.
+2. Use the search bar to enter a product name, select the maximum number of products from each store, and select a country.

 3. View and compare the product prices across different stores in the selected country.